ctrl-space-labs/proven-ai/provenai-documentation/docs/1. Getting Started/5-Keycloak-Configuration.md

 ### Step 2: Start keycloak server

 #### Keycloak server setup with docker
 All provenAI services can be set up with docker installation by following the instructions provided [here](../Getting%20Started/Environment-Variables).
 When the docker-compose for all the services is built and running you can access the keycloak admin console at `http://localhost:8880` or `https://localhost:8443`.
-You will need to log in with the username and password you created on [step] or by following the script instructions on [step 4]().
+You will need to log in with the username and password you created on [step 4](./Keycloak-Configuration#step-4-create-keycloak-admin-user) or by following the script instructions on [step 3](../Keycloak-Configuration#step-3-setup-keycloak-clients-and-realm).

 ### Step 3: Setup keycloak clients and realm
 A script has been developed to create the `gendox-idp-dev` realm and configure all the necessary clients for the provenAI ecosystem.
 The `gendox-local-init.sh` is responsible for: